What Is a Riad in Morocco? (+ My Top Picks To Stay At!)

 Why You Should Stay In a Riad

 There are many pros to staying in riads in Morocco.
-First, living in these will allow you to experience authentic Moroccan culture and tradition.
+First, living in one (even if it’s just for one or two nights) will allow you to experience authentic Moroccan culture, hospitality, and traditions.
 The Moroccan family who manages or owns the riad usually reside there themselves, which means they can guide you through all of their customs.

-Morocco is an affordable holiday destination; thus, the riads accessible here are suitable for everyone’s taste and pockets.
-You may find one between $30 and $200, depending on your choice of the riad.
-Since there are around 500 of these in the medinas, you’ll be able to find a wonderful one even if you’re on a tight budget.
+Morocco is still a very affordable holiday destination, and the riads here are suitable for everyone’s taste and budget.
+You may find rooms between $25 and $200USD, depending on your choice of the riad.
+Since there are many riads in the medinas of each city, you’ll be able to find a wonderful one even if you’re on a tight budget.

 What To Expect While Staying In a Riad

 If it is your first time staying in a riad, you might be a little curious about whether it will be worth booking it or not over the traditional hotel.
 So what is it like staying in a riad?
 Let’s find out!

 Riads are small institutions with fewer than ten rooms.
 However, what makes a riad attractive is not how big the place is, but the uniqueness of it, including its rooms.
 The owners create and decorate rooms using exquisite Moroccan architecture and gorgeous tile work, which brings out the room’s charm and personality.

 Tiled floors are more common than carpeted floors, and bathrooms have bright Moroccan tile work.
 Colorful textiles, hand-woven rugs, hanging lanterns, and carved wood are all prominent design features that you will find.
 Wifi is also available so you can keep connected with our friends and family.
 I haven’t come across any riads that don’t offer wifi, so if you’re planning to work while you travel around Morocco, a riad is a great choice for accommodation.